 EnACT examines public policy and politics as a means of social change.
-Students investigate the politics surrounding an issue on a grand scale, and formulate a solution that addresses the problem accordingly.
-By following the Policy Cycle and the Eightfold Path of Policy Analysis, students will develop a thorough understanding of their issue.
+Students investigate the politics surrounding an issue on a grand scale and track the development of the policy through government institutions.
+By following the Policy Cycle and looking through different case studies, students will develop a thorough understanding of a multitude of issues.
 Beyond the aspect of problem solving, EnACT aims to cultivate in students a deeper understanding of the forces behind political discourse.
-Students will increase their political awareness and better understand the relationship between policy and politics, while also participating in an activism project of their own.
+Students will increase their political awareness and better understand the relationship between policy and politics, while also implementing an activism project of their own.

+Module Topics:

+Module 1: Intro to Government and Public Policy

+Module 2: Policy Analysis Module 3: EnACTivism

+Module 4: Economic Policy and Activism Module 5: Healthcare Policy and Activism

+Module 6: Mid Semester Assessment

+Module 7: External Presenter

+Module 8: International Policy and Activism Module 9: Environmental Policy and Activism

+Module 10: Clash of Enact

+Module 11: Pre SLX

+Module 12: SLX Preparation Student Leadership Exchange

-Module Topics
+Module 13: Post SLX

-Module 1: Government and Intro to Public Policy January 15 Module 2: Problem Definition and Agenda Setting January 22 Module 3: Legitimation and Implementation January 29 Module 4: Evaluative Criteria and Policy Alternatives February 5 Module 5: Policy Cycle and 8 Fold Path February 12 Module 6: Mid Semester Assessment February 26 Module 7: Intro to Activism March 12 Module 8: Modern Activism April 2

-Module 9: Political CommunicationApril 9Module 10: Data and PoliticsApril 16Module 11: SLX PreparationApril 30Student Leadership ExchangeMay 1Module 12: Post SLXMay 7